Testing Membership for Timed Automata: Timed automata

 \subsection{Robustness for timed systems}

 Timed automata assume perfect clocks and perfect precision.
-The relaxation to a robust acceptance has been introduced in \cite{HR00} where the reachability remains undecidable.
+The relaxation to a robust acceptance was introduced in \cite{HR00} where the reachability is undecidable.
 Imperfect clocks with a drift are considered in \cite{Pur00,ATR05}, and uncertainty in the guards is introduced in \cite{DDMR08}.\\

 A survey of the robustness in timed automata is presented in \cite{BMS13}.
 We introduce a different approach, with a natural distance between timed words which extends to a distance between a timed word and a language $L$ of timed words.
 We then show that the approximate membership problem becomes easy, in this setting.
+Precisely, we provide an $O(1)$ algorithm using an approximate decision.